NuclearPhoenixx/Epistle3/Epistolary Afterthoughts/README.md

-# Epistolary Afterthoughts:
+# Epistolary Afterthoughts

 Tweeted by Marc Laidlaw on August 27th.
 Archiving this because it's a nice addition to Marc's Epistle3 blog entry.

-The corrected version has the same name corrections as the Epistle3_Corrected blog post.
-Except:
+The corrected version includes the same name corrections as Epistle3_Corrected.
+Except following:

 "Bernadette"                     : "Barney"